devops-kd/ghpr-leaderboard-report/README.md

 1. Add a mew credential with your `secret-text` and ID `slack-webhook-url`

 ## Kubernetes CronJob
+This guide provides detailed steps to package and deploy the ghpr-leaderboard-report Docker container as a Kubernetes CronJob using Helm.
 ### Step 1: Create Kubernetes CronJob
 1. Create a Kubernetes CronJob YAML file, e.g., `cronjob.yaml`.
     ```yaml